Working towards safe drinking water for everyone

 It is important to get your water tested for nitrates if you are pregnant, or have a formula fed baby under 6 months and are on a private bore or well in a ‘yellow’ area.
 Testing is the only way to detect nitrate as it is tasteless, odourless and colourless.

-There are several laboratories that are able to test for nitrate.
+Find an accredited laboratory available to test your water for nitrate.
 Often the laboratory will be able to provide you with a suitable bottle and instructions for taking the sample yourself.
 The result may take a few days.

 - Household water supplies: The selection, operation and maintenance of individual household water supplies (ESR 2021).